 Our biodiversity work

-Indigenous biodiversity continues to be affected by humans and be in a state of decline across Aotearoa New Zealand.
+Indigenous biodiversity continues to be negatively affected by humans and is in a state of decline across Aotearoa New Zealand.

 - action for priority ecosystems;